Chapter

 What does John 9:33 mean?

 When Jesus healed a man born blind, His religious critics responded in a predictable way.
-Jesus had already challenged them for willful ignorance (John 7:17), and for "refusing" to follow their own Scriptures in order to believe in Him (John 5:39–40).
+Jesus had already challenged them for willful ignorance (John 7:17) and for "refusing" to follow their own Scriptures to believe in Him (John 5:39–40).
 Here, these men have twice interrogated the healed man (John 9:13, 24), looking for any reason to dismiss Jesus' work.
-The formerly-blind beggar, for his part, responded with bravery and remarkably clear thinking.
-His overall point, delivered with heavy sarcasm, has been that Jesus' miracles themselves ought to be evidence enough that He's been sent by God.
+The formerly blind beggar responded with unexpected bravery and remarkably clear thinking.
+His overall point—delivered with heavy sarcasm—has been that Jesus' miracles themselves ought to be evidence enough that He's been sent by God.

-Here, the healed man makes this statement in clear and direct terms.
+Here, the healed man is clear and direct.
 This is almost identical to the conclusion Nicodemus brought to Jesus earlier in the gospel of John (John 3:1–2).
-This verse is the summary of the man's response to the insults of the scribes and Pharisees, who tried to reject Jesus as a "sinner" instead of accepting His miracles.
+This verse is the summary of the man's response to the insults of the scribes and Pharisees (John 9:28), who tried to reject Jesus as a "sinner" instead of accepting His miracles (John 9:16, 24–25).

 At this point, the religious leaders of Jerusalem have been thoroughly embarrassed.
-They have failed to debunk Jesus' miracle.
-They have responded in angry insults to one of their witnesses.
-And, they've been "taught" some common sense spiritual truth by a man they consider beneath them.
+They failed to debunk Jesus' miracle.
+They responded with a childish rant against a witness (John 9:28).
+Worst, they've been "taught" common sense spiritual truth by a man they consider beneath them (John 7:49).

-The following verse is exactly the kind of reaction one would expect from these kinds of spiritual hypocrites.
-Rather than countering the man's argument, or challenging his facts, they resort once again to insults.
+What happens next (John 9:34) is exactly the reaction one would expect from spiritual hypocrites.
+Rather than countering the man's argument or challenging his facts, they resort once again to insults.

 Expand